top of page

 How much does a homebirth cost?

 The cost of a homebirth with a CPM varies greatly depending on the state and region you are in.
-My rate is comparable with other midwives in the Kansas City area.
-I will offer a discount if the full fee is paid on the day of the first prenatal appointment, which is usually discussed at the initial consultation.
+Our rate is comparable with other midwives in the Kansas City area.
+We do offer a discount if the full fee is paid on the day of the first prenatal appointment, which is usually discussed at your initial consultation.
 The average cost of a homebirth is about 2/3 to 1/2 of the cost to your insurance company for a hospital birth.
 A normal vaginal delivery in the hospital can cost upwards of $8,000, and a c-section may cost more than $30,000.

-As a midwife, I do my best to make midwifery care affordable for you and your family.
-I believe every woman should have the option for excellent midwifery care during their pregnancy and birth.
-I am happy to work with you to determine a payment plan that will meet your needs.
-Please contact me to discuss your own financial needs!
+As midwives, we do our best to make midwifery care affordable for you and your family.
+We believe every woman should have the option for excellent midwifery care during their pregnancy and birth.
+Please contact us to discuss your own financial situation.

 Can my children come to appointments and be involved in my birth?